iOS | PickerWheel automation

-Automating a PickerWheel UI element testing is now very easy when running an Appium script over the XCUITest infrastructure.
+Learn how to automating PickerWheel UI element testing by running an Appium script over the XCUITest infrastructure.

 Apple PickerWheel view APIs

-• View for row: when the pickerwheel values are of type "View" , arranged in rows.
-This view type enables the developer to design each row with a more complex UI, for example with images.
+• View for row: When the PickerWheel values are of type "view," arranged in rows.
+This type enables the developer to design each row with a more complex UI, for example with images.

 These API types are not visible when inspecting the application with the Object Spy widget.
-For a string value, consider using the Automation API that is suitable to "title for row" API.
-In case it does not work, try to use the API that is suitable to "view for row".
+For a string value, consider using the Automation API that is suitable for the "title for row" API.
+If it does not work, try using the API that is suitable for "view for row."

 Automation API (via Appium XCUITest)

-• Automating "title for row" PickerWheel view type - Use the "sendKeys" command:
+• Automating "title for row" PickerWheel view type using the "sendKeys" command:

 Copy